rdkcentral/rdk-halif-test-device_settings/docs/pages/dsCompositeIn/ds-compositeIn-L3-TestProcedure.md

 #### User Input Required - test03

-**Yes**: User interaction is necessary to verify the video scaling (This will be automated later).
+**Yes**: User interaction is necessary to check the connect status of compositeIn Source device and to verify the video scaling (This will be automated later).

 #### Acceptance Criteria - test03

-Test detects the status of the Source device connected to Composite In port
+Test checks if video scaling happens on video from the Source device connected to Composite In port

 #### Expected Results - test03

-The test scales the compoiste in video
+The test scales the video playing from compositeIn source device

 Success Criteria

-- User should see video scaling happengin in dut.
+- User should see video scaling happening in dut.

 #### Test Steps - test03